Jul 12, 2009

 I sat down to write about one of the 11,000 things in my head, and nothing would come.
 It's Blogger's fault.
 I'm sure of that.

 Tomorrow is Father's Day.
 It isn't just ANY Father's Day, but the one right after my daddy has had some scary health issues.
-I was reminded once again that my least favorite site in the world is someone I love in a hospital bed.
+I was reminded once again that my least favorite sight in the world is someone I love in a hospital bed.
 However, Dad never lost his sense of humor, and he did keep us all entertained.
 Thankfully, he is doing well now, and all the scary stuff is behind us.
 God is good.
 And so is my daddy.

 So tomorrow, we're gonna get together as a family and celebrate him and remember the good times we've shared while we're making new memories.
 We'll laugh a lot, and there will certainly be some pictures taken.
 Of course there will be presents.
 And hugs.
 Lots and lots of hugs.